GSK rejects idea of buying AstraZeneca

 But GSK CEO Andrew Witty told investors that buying a big company such as AstraZeneca would be "very distracting" at a time when GSK's own pipeline of experimental drugs enters a potentially rich period.

-The question of whether GSK would acquire AstraZeneca was raised by a small shareholder, who said it would be more sensible than GSK's $2.6 billion (1.6 billion pounds) bid for Human Genome Sciences HGSI.O.
+The question of whether GSK would acquire AstraZeneca was raised by a small shareholder, who said it would be more sensible than GSK's $2.6 billion bid for Human Genome Sciences HGSI.O.

 GSK made an unsolicited offer for long-time partner HGS last month, which the U.S. biotech company rejected.